-The institutional learning objectives were developed after consulting a variety of sources including the AAMC Medical School Objectives Project, the CanMEDS framework developed by The Royal College of Physicians and Surgeons of Canada, the Accreditation Council for Graduate Medical Education core competencies, and the institutional learning objectives of several LCME accredited medical schools.
+The institutional learning objectives were developed after consulting a variety of sources including the AAMC Medical School Objectives Project, the CanMEDS framework developed by The Royal College of Physicians and Surgeons of Canada, the Accreditation Council for Graduate Medical Education (ACGME) core competencies, and the institutional learning objectives of several LCME accredited medical schools.

 We are implementing strategies to assess student attainment of the institutional learning objectives.
 In the Scientific Principles of Medicine course, for example, all examination items are linked to session level learning objectives.
 These items relate most closely to the medical knowledge domain.
-Patient care competencies, communication skills and medical knowledge competencies are addressed in our Medical Skills course and assessed via multiple choice questions, direct observation, and end-of-unit OSCEs.
-In the Society, Community, and Individual (SCI) course, communication and patient care objectives are assessed by preceptor observation, and system-based care objectives are assessed through student responses to written exercises designed to direct their observations of systems of care.
+Patient care competencies, communication skills and medical knowledge competencies are addressed in our Medical Skills course and assessed via a combination of examination items utilizing multiple choice questions, direct observation, and end-of-unit OSCEs.
+In the Society, Community, and Individual (SCI) course, communication and patient care objectives are assessed by preceptor observation, and system-based care objectives can be assessed through student responses to written exercises designed to direct their observations of systems of care.
 In SCI, epidemiological principles, part of the practice-based learning domain, are assessed by performance on examinations.
-The Masters Colloquium assesses students' oral and written communication skills through student participation in group discussions and through rubric based assessment of written reflections on issues related to professional development.
+The Masters Colloquium provides an excellent setting to assess students' oral and written communication skills through student participation in group discussions and through rubric based assessment of written reflections on issues related to professional development.